Esri/quickstart-map-js/README.md

 # quickstart-map-js

-These are a set of quick start samples that show you how to accomplish different mapping and GIS tasks with the ArcGIS API for Javascript.
+These are a set of quickstart samples that show you how to accomplish different mapping and GIS tasks with the ArcGIS API for JavaScript.
 The samples use ArcGIS Online basemaps and services.
-Learn more [here](http://www.arcgis.com/about/).
+Learn more [here](http://resources.arcgis.com/en/home/).

 [View it live](http://edn1.esri.com/quickstart-map-js/)